Approved: 14 June 1988

 The library is under no obligation to notify patrons of overdue library materials.
-As a courtesy, however, the library will send written notices of overdue items to patrons as the time and resources of the library permit.
+As a courtesy, however, the library will send electronic or written notices of overdue items to patrons as the time and resources of the library permit.

 Patrons are responsible to maintain the library materials they check out of the library in reasonable condition during the time that they have the library materials in their possession.
 Reasonable condition is defined as normal wear and usage of library materials.
 Patrons who intentionally write upon, injure, deface, tear, cut, mutilate, destroy, or otherwise damage library materials will be billed for the replacement cost of the item.